snowdonr/pyms-minerva/UserGuide/data_filtering.rst

 using a ``for`` loop, as outlined in the sections above.
 However filtering by Ion Chromatogram in a ``for`` loop as described here is much faster.

-The resulting IntensityMatrix object can be ``dumped'' to a file for later retrieval.
+The resulting IntensityMatrix object can be "dumped" to a file for later retrieval.
 There are general perpose object file handling methods in :py:meth:`pyms.Utils.IO <pyms.Utils.IO>`.
 For example;